Landon Sims: Professional career

 Sims was selected by the Arizona Diamondbacks with the 34th overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $2.35 million.

 Sims made his professional debut in 2023 during a rehab assignment with the Arizona Complex League Diamondbacks, and was later assigned to the Visalia Rawhide.
 Over 24 1/3 innings pitched during the season, he went 0-4 with a 5.47 ERA and 28 strikeouts.
 He was assigned to Visalia to open the 2024 season and was later promoted to the Hillsboro Hops.
 Over 41 appearances between the two teams, Sims went 4-0 with a 3.07 ERA and 85 strikeouts over 58 2/3 innings.
 He was assigned to the Amarillo Sod Poodles to open the 2025 season.
+Sims played the entirety of the season with Amarillo and made 49 relief appearances in which he went 4-2 with 12 saves, 3.63 ERA, and 57 strikeouts across 52 innings.

+Sims opened the 2026 season with Amarillo and was promoted to the Reno Aces in June.
+Across 49 relief appearances between both clubs, he had a 2-5 record, a 4.78 ERA, 45 strikeouts, and nine saves over 58 1/3 innings.